 Data center operators are looking to OCP equipment to help them solve energy efficiency challenges, and are seeking new vendors to help them.

-IHS Markit will present the complete findings of the research, as well as a case study from the London Internet Exchange (LINX) at the upcoming Regional Summit in Amsterdam.
+IHS Markit presented the complete findings of the research, as well as a case study from the London Internet Exchange (LINX) at the Regional Summit in Amsterdam.

 - Improvements to address cooling, optimization and virtualization, and the use of OCP servers were among the most used efforts to improve data center efficiency